GeoNode/documentation/usage/managing_maps/exploring_maps/options_menu.rst

      *The Map Options Menu*

-Printing a Map
+Printing a map
 --------------

-| The `MapStore <https://mapstore2.geo-solutions.it/mapstore/#/>`_ based map viewer of GeoNode allows you to print your map with a customizable layout.
+| The `MapStore <https://mapstore2.geo-solutions.it/mapstore/#/>`_ based map viewer of GeoNode allows you to print the current view with a customizable layout.
 | Click the :guilabel:`Print` option from the *Menu*, the **Printing Window** will open.

 .. figure:: img/printing_window.png